 The Georgia Open Records Act requires that most public records be subject to inspection by the public upon request.
 The Parents' Bill of Rights provides parents the right to review certain instructional and student information.
 In general, we must produce all available records within a three-day time frame.
-If you receive a request from a member of the public or parent, contact Open Records at (404) 802-2811 immediately.
-If you receive a request for records from the Open Records office, follow all instructions and produce all records by the deadline.
+If an employee receives a request from a member of the public or parent, contact Open Records at (404) 802-2811 immediately.
+If an employee receives a request for records from the Open Records office, follow all instructions and produce all records by the deadline.
 The Open Records office will determine if portions of the records should not be released and communicate with the requester on behalf of the district.